-A hire car: If you want to continue your journey while your car is being fixed, your provider will arrange a hire car, usually for a maximum of two or three days or until your car is fixed.
+A hire car: if you want to continue your journey while your car is being fixed, your provider will arrange a hire car, usually for a maximum of two or three days or until your car is fixed

-Alternative transport: If you would rather continue your trip by bus, train or taxi, your provider will cover the cost up to a set amount, for example £150 per person or up to £500 for your whole party.
+Alternative transport: if you would rather continue your trip by bus, train or taxi, your provider will cover the cost up to a set amount, for example £150 per person or up to £500 for your whole party

-Overnight accommodation: If you want to stay overnight while your car is being fixed, this policy can cover the cost of one night's hotel accommodation up to a set amount, for example £150 per person or up to £500 for your whole party.
+Overnight accommodation: if you want to stay overnight while your car is being fixed, this policy can cover the cost of one night's hotel accommodation up to a set amount, for example £150 per person or up to £500 for your whole party

-This covers breakdowns that happen at your home, for example, if your car does not start in the morning.
+Homs start rescue covers breakdowns that happen at your home, for example, if your car does not start in the morning.

 Home start also means you will be able to call for help if your car breaks down close to your home, for example within a quarter of a mile.

 Home start gives you the same level of cover as roadside assistance, so you can be towed to a garage if the engineer is unable to fix your car at your home.